Last updated August 31, 2021

 Are there job protections for anyone who requires time off because they have contracted COVID-19?

-Under New Jersey law, employers cannot impose discipline or termination, nor subject an employee to any form of discrimination, if an employee requires time away to quarantine or seek testing due to COVID-19.
-It is important to note that the employee must be able to produce a note from a medical professional instructing them to quarantine or seek testing.
+Under New Jersey law, employers cannot impose discipline or termination, nor subject an employee to any form of discrimination, if they require time away to quarantine or seek testing due to COVID-19.
+It is important to note that employees must be able to produce a note from a medical professional instructing them to quarantine or seek testing.